jbvance/thinkful-react-capstone-client/README.md

 # EstateDox - [https://estatedox.netlify.com](https://estatedox.netlify.com)

 A web-based application that lets you create a durable power of attorney by completing a simple wizard.
 Simply fill in the relevant information, and you will be able to create and download a Microsoft Word version of the completed document.
+A durable power of attorney is a legal document that allows you to name the peron(s) who will manage your financial affairs if you become incapacitated.
+Every state has a statutory durable power of attorney form, and the one used here is based on Texas law.
+Please note that the website is for demonstration purposes only and should not be relied upon for creating any binding legal documents.

 Login
 =====